Keeping Germs at Bay: Antimicrobial Paints for Healthcare Facilities

 Esthetics

-While protection and durability are most important, the paint’s appearance also matters.
-Many antimicrobial paints now come in a range of colors to complement your facility’s decor.
-Neutral, calming shades are popular for patient areas.
-Brighter accent colors can be used for doors, trim and staff spaces.
-A coat of standard acrylic paint, or a color wash technique, can also be applied over white antimicrobial paint for additional color options.
+While protection and durability are paramount, appearance still matters.
+Many antimicrobial paints now come in a wide range of colors to complement your facility’s décor.
+Calming neutrals are popular for patient areas, while brighter accents work well for doors, trim, and staff spaces.
+You can also apply a standard acrylic topcoat or a subtle color-wash over white antimicrobial paint to expand color options without sacrificing protection.

-By evaluating the specific needs of your facility and the options available, you can choose an antimicrobial paint that balances required protection with long-term durability and an attractive appearance.
-The result will be a safe, hygienic environment for patients, staff, and visitors.
+By evaluating your facility’s needs and the available options, you can select an antimicrobial paint that balances robust protection with long-term durability and an attractive finish—creating a safer, more welcoming environment for patients, staff, and visitors.

 Application and Maintenance of Antimicrobial Paints